w3c/aria-at/README.md

 # ARIA and Assistive Technologies (ARIA-AT)

-This repo contains a low-level test suite and harness for assessing the interoperability of AT interpretations of ARIA.
+This repo contains a test suite and harness for assessing AT support of ARIA.
 These tests are designed to be modular and embeddable in higher-level applications.

 ## Scope and Method